briatte/parlnet/README.md

 # DOCS

+The data included in this repository is briefly presented in [this note](http://f.briatte.org/research/parlnet-note.pdf) and fully documented in [this appendix](http://f.briatte.org/research/parlnet-appendix.pdf), which explains how the data are collected and how the networks are constructed.

 The repository contains two additional documentation files:

 - The [HOWTO](HOWTO.md) file contains detailed instructions to get and run the code.